-We have now reached the fourth part of this series – your opportunity to have a closer look at our classes as we take you up and over our metaphorical hill.
+We have now reached the fourth part of this series – your opportunity to get the inside track on our classes as we take you up and over our metaphorical hill.

 We’re at the summit!
 Give yourself a pat on the back!

-So, what are these exercises, why do we include them in our classes, and how do they benefit your workout?
+What are muscle strengthening exercises, why do we include them in our classes, and how do they benefit your workout?

 Start with the Warm Up blog if you have not yet seen the earlier instalments.